IBM-Cloud/bluechatter/README.md

 $ cf ic login
 ```

-After you have logged in you can build an image for the Bluechatter application on Bluemix.
+After you have logged in you can build an image for the BlueChatter application on Bluemix.
-From the root of Bluechatter application run the following commnand replacing namespace
+From the root of BlueChatter application run the following commnand replacing namespace
 with your namespace for the IBM Containers service.
 (If you don't know what your namespace is
 run `$ cf ic namespace get`.)